New! Download the 211 App

 - Description

-ABI Support Groups- gives ABI survivors and caregivers opportunities to discuss experiences/common issues, learn more about living with an ABI, and engage with other members and families
+ABI Support Groups- gives ABI survivors and caregivers opportunities to discuss daily experiences and common issues, learn more about living with an ABI, and positively engage with other members and families

 - speakers range from health care professionals to tax specialists